Supporting Your Learning

-If you are aged 16-18 and on a full-time course with us, you will be participating in the Study Programme.
-The Study Programme has been developed because we want to help everyone leaving school become better prepared for the workplace and higher education.
+If you are aged 16-18* and on a full-time course with us, you will be participating in the Study Programme.
+The Study Programme has been developed because we want to help everyone leaving school become well prepared for the workplace and higher education.
 Our aim is to broaden your experience; combining a specialist qualification, with skills including English and mathematics as well as preparation and participation in employability.
+For learners with Special Educational Needs and Disabilities (SEND), this is an essential part of Preparing for Adulthood.
+We therefore promote independence as much as possible within the study programme, resulting in bespoke approaches to supporting each individual.

 Whether you need advice, support, facilities or equipment we will do our best to provide it for you.
 We want to make sure that you have no problems during your study here at college and are easily able to join in with student life.